Lindsey Hunter: Basketball career

 Following that season, Hunter was dealt again (on draft night 2002), this time to the Toronto Raptors, along with the rights to Chris Jefferies, for Tracy Murray and Kareem Rush.
 In August 2003, the Pistons re-acquired Hunter by sending Michael Curry to the Raptors.
 He was traded to the Boston Celtics in February 2004 along with Chucky Atkins and Detroit's 2004 first-round draft pick for Mike James, in order to make the salary cap figures work out for the trade that brought Rasheed Wallace to the Pistons.
 Hunter never played a game for the Celtics; he was immediately released and re-signed by Detroit a week later.
 Hunter and the Pistons went on to win the 2003–04 NBA championship.
 Hunter and the Pistons went back to the Finals in 2004–2005, but Detroit lost the series in seven games to the San Antonio Spurs.
 During the Pistons Finals runs, Hunter was credited as a tenacious on-ball defender off the bench.
 He was credited with guarding Jason Kidd, Kobe Bryant, and Tony Parker in Detroit's two Finals runs.

 On March 7, 2007, Hunter was suspended for ten games after testing positive for phentermine.
 He claimed he was using his wife's diet pills, which made him test positive for the banned substance.

 Hunter signed a one-year nonguaranteed contract with the Chicago Bulls on November 13, 2008.
 On July 13, 2009, Hunter re-signed with the Bulls for the veteran minimum of $1.3 million.
+The Bulls valued Hunter's veteran leadership and mentorship of young point guard Derrick Rose, a role cited as a factor in the team's decision to sign him and then retain him.

 At age 39, Hunter was the oldest player active during the 2009–2010 NBA season—until the Bulls waived him on March 3, 2010 (to make room for Chris Richard).
 Two days later, the Bulls hired him as a player development assistant.